Preserve Bcc and expanded distribution group recipients for eDiscovery

 Expanded distribution group recipients: Recipients who receive the message because they're members of a distribution group to which the message was addressed, either in the To, Cc or Bcc fields.

-Exchange 2016 and Exchange 2019 preserve information about Bcc and expanded distribution group recipients.
-You can search for this information by using an In-Place eDiscovery search .
+Exchange Online and Exchange Server 2013 (Cumulative Update 7 and later versions) retain information about Bcc and expanded distribution group recipients.
+You can search for this information by using an eDiscovery tool in the compliance portal.

 How Bcc recipients and expanded distribution group recipients are preserved

 As stated earlier, information about Bcc'ed recipients is stored with the message in the sender's mailbox.
-This information is indexed and available to In-Place eDiscovery and Hold.
+This information is indexed and available to eDiscovery searches and holds.

 Information about expanded distribution group recipients is stored with the message after you place a mailbox on In-Place Hold or Litigation Hold.
+In Office 365, this information is also stored when a Microsoft 365 retention policy is applied to a mailbox.
 Distribution group membership is determined at the time the message is sent.
 The expanded recipients list stored with the message is not impacted by changes to membership of the group after the message is sent.

 |Information about...||Is stored in...||Is stored by default?||Is accessible to...|